 If you’re a parent or guardian, you know your child’s first visit to the dentist can be a challenging experience.
 You want to ensure their experience encourages a positive relationship with dental health.

 When you go to a pediatric dentist for your baby’s dental care, they’ll be able to give your little one the care they need and make them feel comfortable.
 Additionally, most pediatric dentists have specialized training in child development, which helps them communicate with kids in ways appropriate for their ages and stages of development.

 Whatever your dental concerns, the pediatric experts at Fox Kids Dentistry and Orthodontics are here to help you from your baby’s first tooth onward.
-If you have any questions about your child’s dental care, don’t hesitate to contact us today!
+If you have any questions about your child’s dental care or oral health, don’t hesitate to contact us today!
 Our blog is also a great resource to help you learn more about your smile and how to keep it healthy.
 Check out some common FAQs about your baby’s dental health: